Update: FDA to Investigate Janumet / Rhabdomyolysis Link

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Janumet lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Janumet Class Action Lawsuit Evaluation: Again, if you or a loved one was injured by Janumet, you should contact our law firm immediately.
-You may be entitled to compensation by joining a Janumet class action or by filing a Janumet lawsuit, and we can help.
+You may be entitled to compensation by filing a lawsuit, and we can help.